funkybob/puppy/README.md

     'BACKEND': 'puppy.cache.PuppyCache',

 It currently requires Redis 2.6.12 or greater, as it uses the new combined SET command to affect SETNX and SETEX in one step.
+This also requires py-redis 2.7.4 or greater.

 Usage
 =====